Your moving house checklist

 A month before you move

 It’s admin time!
-About a month before your moving date signals the time to change your contact details, move or close accounts, and get everything in order for the move.
+About a month before your moving date signals the time to change your contact details, move or close bank accounts and subscriptions, and get everything in order for the move.

-It’s important to contact your bank and credit card providers, creditors, insurance companies, subscription providers, and home tax office to change your contact details to your new address.
+It’s important to contact your bank and credit card providers, creditors, home insurance company, subscription providers, and home tax office to change your contact details to your new address.
 To make sure you don’t miss any post once you’ve moved, contact the post office and arrange a forwarding system.

 De-register from your doctor, dentist and any other health professionals, and have your medical records forwarded/get a copy.
 It’s also important to get a letter of introduction from your religious or spiritual leader.